 When egos lead, phony leaders follow

 Phony leadership is cowardly leadership disguised as brave leadership mainly to protect the leader’s fragile ego.
 Poor leadership is visible to all, except usually to the phony leader.
 The ostensible reason one assumes a position of leadership is for the sake of serving others.
-It quickly becomes evident that the phony leader is in the role to sustain his ego.
+It quickly becomes evident that the phony leader is in the role to sustain his ego and self-interest.

-Such manipulative tactics creates a “me first” mentality, mirroring the ego driven persona of the phony leader.
+Such manipulative tactics create a “me first” mentality, mirroring the ego-driven persona of the phony leader.
 This dynamic creates a classic codependent relationship between the phony leader and his followers.
 All the while the neglected rest become disenchanted.
 This is the paradox of phony leadership.
-A phony leader rises to power by taking advantage of those who are neglected, only to do the same once in power.
+A phony leader rises to power by taking advantage of the unmet needs of those who feel neglected, only to use them again once in power to sustain his control of power.

 The courage to step down

 When transparency and truth reveal a leader’s incompetence, it is not time to denounce, deflect, and counterattack.
 It is time to face the truth and step down.
 Leaders serve all, not just their most loyal fanbase.
 If stepping down is how to best serve everyone, then that is the decision to make.
-Not doing so only confirms how unfit the person truly is.
-A bruised ego may result, but those being led will appreciate the leader’s respect for the position’s duties, the title itself, and the institution he represents.
+Not doing so only confirms how unfit the person truly is to unite all.
+Those being led will appreciate the leader’s respect for the position’s duties, the title itself, and the institution he represents.

-When an ineffective leader steps down it is a sign that the leader went in with the right intention.
+An ineffective leader who steps down shows moral intention.
 The leader wanted to lead a group and not let her ego lead her.
 It didn’t work out.
 Yes, this can happen to leaders too.